wuyichen24/microservices-patterns/docs/services/eventuate_cdc_service.md

 ### Modes
 The Eventuate CDC service can be run in one of those 2 modes:
 - **Eventuate Local**
+- **Eventuate Tram**
+There are the differences between those 2 modes
 - Reads the EVENTS table.
-- **Eventuate Tram**
 - Reads the MESSAGES table.

 ## Configure Eventuate CDC Service
 ### Configure Reader